 Online-only bike retailers can often undercut high street bike shops by a large amount, for various reasons:

 - there’s no physical shop front to maintain,

-- fewer trained and experienced staff are needed,
+- fewer skilled and experienced staff are needed,

 - there’s no need to spend time fitting and specifying each bicycle to each customer,

 - customer service demands are more limited as the customer can’t bring a product back in person,

 - economies of scale reduce overheads and enable competitive pricing.

 These, however, are not reasons to buy a touring bike online.

 They’re reasons not to buy a touring bike online.

 What Matters Most When Buying A Touring Bike?